 The solar collector is fitted with a wall facing the sun or ceiling and preheats liquid that is then circulated through an active SWH or convection propulsion in a passive system.
 The assemblers consist of an insulated box with a glass lid with black-painted metal profiles that are flat and mounted on copper pipes or several metal tubes surrounded by glass (hollow) glass.
 The heat is stored in the padded water storage tank with an inlet and outlet connected to and outside the collector.

 1. Active solar heaters

-Indirect systems, water is heated directly into solar collectors and circulating in your home.
+In indirect systems, water is heated directly into solar collectors and circulates in your home.
 It is best suited for cold or freezing conditions where the absence of heat exchangers means that cold/cold water cannot be heated effectively.

 At the same time, indirect systems are used for fluid mixtures circulating through compilers.
 The collected heat is then transferred to the water for heating that is stored in the reservoirs.
 The systems are ideal for extreme cold and freezing conditions, as the fluid mixture – usually antifreeze – prevents water from freezing.

 With drainage systems, water or glycol is circulated through the compound ring and stored in a tank when the pump stops.
 The differential control unit operates the pump to direct water to the system.

 Passive solar heaters do not use pumps but rely on gravity and the tendency of water to circulate when heated.
 They do not have electrical components making them cheaper and sometimes more reliable than active systems.
 The integral collector/storage and the thermosyphon are of two types.